syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/save.md

 ## Save

-You can save the image along with the changes to the device.
-Saving the image can be done in two ways:
+You can save the image along with the current edits to the device using the `Save` method.

-* From Toolbar
-* Using Code

-### From Toolbar

-You can save the image from the toolbar by clicking on the `Save` button available on the top toolbar.
 The saved image will be added in default pictures folder of the device.

-### Using Code

-Programmatically, you can make use of the `Save` method in the SfImageEditor control to save the image.

 {% tabs %}